-The network service set identifier (SSID) defines the name of the WLAN network.
-The WLAN AP port uses this name to allow WLAN clients to connect to the WLAN network.
-Operators can optionally configure security parameters for each configured network SSID.
+The SSID defines the name of the WLAN network.

+The WLAN AP port uses this name to allow WLAN clients to connect to its offered WLAN network.
+Operators can optionally configure security parameters for the configured network SSID.

 The SSID can be changed only when the WLAN AP port has been shut down.